apache/nuttx/configs/sabre-6quad/README.txt

 there does not appear to be any interrupt activity:  No timer interrupts, no interrupt driver serial console output (syslog, printf).

-2016-05-16:  I know get serial interrupts (but not timer interrupts).
+2016-05-16:  I now get serial interrupts (but not timer interrupts).
 This involves a few changes to GIC bit settings that I do not fully understand.
 With this change, the NSH serial console works: